 Our Compensation Committee considered the following factors regarding the Discretionary Achievement of the Named Executive Officers.
-With regard to Mr. Duncan, the Compensation Committee took into account his leadership during 2013, performance in developing a strategic plan for key components of our business, diversification and succession planning.
+With regard to Mr. Duncan, the Compensation Committee took into account his leadership during 2014, performance in developing a strategic plan for key components of our business, diversification and succession planning.
+With regard to Mr. Pounds, the Compensation Committee considered his leadership in regards to risk management, financial planning and management, and financial reporting.
+With regard to Mr. Chapados, the Compensation Committee considered, among other thing, his leadership, his operating of the Wireline segment, his strategic and financial planning, and risk management.
 With regard to Mr. Hughes, the Compensation Committee took into account his leadership of the AWN integration, succession planning and the operations of our wireless strategy.
-With regard to Mr. Lowber, the Compensation Committee considered his leadership in regards to risk management, management development and financial reporting.
-With regard to Mr. Chapados, the Compensation Committee considered, among other thing, his leadership, his operating of the Wireline segment, his strategic and financial planning, and risk management.
+With regard to Ms. Pidgeon, the Compensation Committee considered her leadership in managing strategic legal initiatives for the Company, team development, and her role in serving as General Coursel for the Company.